-I answered my daughter’s desperate call.
+I answered my daughter’s desperate call with this Curried Chicken and Chickpea Stew.
 Erin is a busy grad student with a job and a long-distance boyfriend.
 Her hectic life doesn’t leave much time for planning and cooking healthy meals, but she doesn’t allow busy to keep her from being healthy.
 (You go, girl!)

 For most of the last school year whenever Erin visited, she and I prepared dozens of healthy meals for the freezer.
 A hungry girl called a few weeks ago because her supply of freezer meals was running low.
 So how did mom answer?
 Yep!
 I created and prepared a healthy make ahead meal.
 She recently visited for a 2-day fall break from school.
 Lucky Erin took back the Curried Chicken and Chickpea Stew that I made and froze and the Turkey Taco Soup that we prepared together.
 Check back for that recipe.Check out this healthy freezer meal: Curried Chicken and Chickpea Stew.Click To Tweet